hhoke/blog/IT_diaries_gradual.md

 They will have no plan, and may not even know what broke, because you didn't tell them.
 They will experience all those negative emotions I experienced when youtube locked me out.
 They may miss important deadlines or fail to close key clients.
-They will hate and mistrust you forever.
+They will hate and mistrust you for a long time, possibly for life.
+In short, the costs and consequences of not communicating are so great that they make communication the cheaper long-term option, despite its difficulty.

+This is not to say that communication is easy.
+More likely than not, you'll have at least a couple users that are already so scarred from previous companies that they reflexively hate IT.
-Many of your users don't ever read your emails, and are going to yell at you basically no matter what.
+Some of your users just don't care, and are entitled: they don't ever read your emails, and are going to yell at you basically no matter what.
 I get it.
 Still, we shouldn't use these lusers as an excuse to make your ops opaque and mysterious.

 I, of course, love all my users, even the ones who are incompetent, careless, and ugly.
-However, perhaps you like making your users feel this way, because they never read your emails and you resent having to pick up after them while they take 2-hour lunches at the Bone Fish Grill.
+However, perhaps you like making your users feel bad, because they never read your emails and you resent having to pick up after them while they take 2-hour lunches at the Bone Fish Grill.
 Worry not.
 You can have your cake and eat it too.

 ## Hey Everybody Check Out This Massive Stick Better Watch Out

 Even if you want to act unilaterally, telegraphing what you're going to do before you do it shifts the political and emotional situation in your favor, and usually results in better information for everybody.

-More than this, communicating effectively allows you to, at once, punish the lusers, reward good behavior.
+More than this, communicating effectively allows you to, at once, punish the lusers, and reward good behavior.
 In other words, you are going to teach people to treat your emails not as irrelevant scribblings but as divine instructions from a just and merciful IT god.

 Once you send a warning email, your faithful readers, people of the IT covenant, will act accordingly, and prepare themselves for a smooth transition.

-Conversely, the Philistines with 42,345 unreads in their inbox will ignore as always, only to one day wake up and discover they really should have updated that key dependency when they had the chance.
+Conversely, the Philistines with 42,345 unreads in their inbox will ignore it (as they ignore all outside stimuli), only to one day wake up and discover they really should have updated that key dependency when they had the chance.
 When they call the higher-ups to complain, your ass is covered.
 They look careless, and you look like the guy who knows how to do his job.

-## Gradually Escalating Severity
+## Gradually Escalating Intensity

 We have established that communication is a good long-term strategy.
 Now, let's talk tactics.